 Support Dental Care at Community Health Centers

 Dental care is a critical component of overall health, yet the state’s dental care reimbursement to community health centers, like the Hilltown, Musante, or Greenfield Centers, is far below what it costs them to actually provide the care.
-My bill (SD.1033, An Act improving access to dental care in the Commonwealth) would mandate a modest increase in the MassHealth dental payment to community health centers.
+My bill (S.750, An Act improving access to dental care in the Commonwealth) would mandate an increase in the MassHealth dental payment to community health centers.

 Home Care for Seniors and People with Disabilities